 Google rolled out an update to its algorithm last week called BERT, short for Bidirectional Encoder Representations from Transformers.
 That’s a mouthful, so we’ll keep referring to it as BERT.

 What is the Google BERT Update?

 In laymen’s terms, BERT is a form of natural language processing for Google to better understand conversational queries.
-Essentially, it’s a focus on better understanding long-tail keywords users type into Google.
-Not only does BERT allow Google to understand a query but also the smallest of nuances present within the search phrase.
+Essentially, it’s a focus on optimising long-tail keywords users type into Google.
+Not only does BERT allow Google to understand a query but also puts emphasis on the smallest of nuances present within the search phrase.
 This update is all part of the master plan to understand language and through that, understand its meaning.
 At the end of the day, a successful Google search is about getting you to the exact answer that you want.
-Even if you spell a word wrong or combine seemingly random words, Google’s true north star all about giving you a SERP catered to exactly what you’re after and BERT is all part of this process to decipher semantic search.
+Even if you spell a word wrong or combine seemingly random words, Google’s true north star is all about giving you a SERP catered to exactly what you’re after and as such, BERT is all part of this process to decipher semantic search.

 Google confirmed in a post that the BERT update would impact around 10% of searches.
 10% is a lot in the search world.

 Why didn’t tracking tools pick up the BERT effect?

 Although BERT rolled out last week, MozCast, RankRanger and other tools barely caught wind of it.
 Primarily, these trackers keep watch on shorter keywords.
 These shorter queries do not require much natural language processing.
 As such, queries that were affected by BERT wouldn’t have been picked up by these trackers.

 It’s important to distinguish that BERT will analyse queries and not web pages.
 In saying that though, on-page SEO becomes important.